Creating a docker container

 Overview

 You can add Docker container to your plugin, and use it from the plugin UI.
-It can be use a custom image or an image from Docker Hub.
+It can use a custom image or an image from Docker Hub.
 When a custom image is used, Datagrok takes care of building and running it automatically.

 Once a user publishes a package that includes a Docker image, Datagrok adds the image to the build queue and builds it.
 Additionally, Datagrok creates a Docker container instance that can be accessed via HTTP(s) using the Datagrok JS-API.
 You can monitor the status of both images and containers in the Manage -> Docker view, which is useful for checking status or troubleshooting.